kengz/aiva-doc/source/includes/_FEATURES.md

 [3 steps](#setup) to get a bot installed and running.
 It once took me just 15 seconds to deploy a bot for an unexpected demo.

 *P/S "fast" implies the least number of steps; dependency installation can be heavy and long.*

+## <a name="docker"></a>Docker

+Complex projects tend to be difficult to install and distribute.
+Docker has become a preferred solution, especially for heavy machine learning projects.
+Docker also provides a fast and safe development environment through containerization.

+AIVA is quite heavy on dependencies, understandably.
+So we've add an AIVA docker image `kengz/aiva` since `v3.2.0`, and development is seamless with it.

 ## <a name="cross-platform"></a>cross-platform